nidwbin/AS-Norm/README.md

 # ASNorm
 [中文文档|Chinese](README_zh.md)

+search keywords: AS Norm; AS norm; AS-norm; as-norm

 This is my implement of adaptive score normalization (AS-Norm) in speaker verification with pytorch.

 At the same time, I provide a brainless and safe tool for "cuda()", "detach()", "cpu()", "numpy()" in pytorch and some useful function in speaker verification.
 ## Usage
 ```python